ProcessEight/watson-safari/README.md

 This tool is intended to provide the answer to questions like 'What happens when you add a product to the basket?', 'What happens to stock levels during checkout?', etc

+See also https://github.com/ProcessEight/Watson-Code-Coverage-Experiments for embryonic experiments in this regard.

 * [Watson Safari](#watson-safari)
   * [Thoughts](#thoughts)
   * [Considerations](#considerations)